adhr1t/habitat_log_proj/README.md

 # Habitat for Humanity UT Campus Chapter Point Log Update Automation: Project Overview
-*   Created a tool that automates the UT Habitat for Humanity Points Log update
+*   Created a tool that automates the update of the UT Habitat for Humanity Points Log
 *   Manipulated the datasets to translate better between the two
 *  Iterated through the GM sign in dataset and automatically updated the Points Log dataset when First and Last names matched